divyanshf/game-lib/README.md

 ### The Library For Games
 This is a C++ project to build an SDL2 based application which features multiple games to entertain you.

+### Objective
+This comes under our project for Object Oriented Programming Language.
+The underlying principles and basic conectps of OOPS are the basis of this project.

 ### Games
 - TIC-TAC-TOE
 - PONG
 - HANGMAN
 - SNAKE
 - FLAPPY BIRD

-### Concept
-This comes under our project for Object Oriented Programming Language.
-The underlying principles and basic conectps of OOPS are the basis of this project.

 ### Issues
 - If your best scores aren't updating, try to run the executable in administrative mode (if not already).